equinor/flotilla/broker/README.md

 cp .env.example .env
 ```

+The Tilt stacks need no setup step: [`tilt/preflight.py`](../tilt/preflight.py) generates the
+same two artefacts if they are missing or the certificate is close to expiry, and
+[`tilt/flotilla.tilt`](../tilt/flotilla.tilt) hands each client its generated password.
+They run
+with `MQTT_REQUIRE_ENV_CREDENTIALS=true`, so a broker that did not receive them fails to start
+rather than falling back to the credentials committed here.
+Delete `broker/.local-credentials`
+to force a rotation.

 `broker/.env` is read through Compose's `env_file`, which cannot hold a multi-line value, so the
 PEM values go in as the base64 body on a single line.
 The broker reassembles them.